liferay/liferay-frontend-source-formatter/README.md

 `--filenames` Print only the file names of the files that have errors (this option implies `--quiet`).
 This is useful if you wish to pipe the list of files to other commands.

+`--f, --force` Formatters can choose to ignore certain files (for example, the JS formatter ignores files that end with `-min.js`).
+If you want to force the formatter to run on that file, pass this option.

 ### Experimental or less used options

 `-r, --relative` This will display the files passed in as relative to you current directory.